Traditional public service media should be more discoverable on YouTube – Ofcom

 Ms Nicolotti Squires said Ofcom is now calling for “a logical next step on video sharing platforms”.

-She added: “It (the new recommendations) might require some further legislative changes to regulation.
+She added: “It might require some further legislative changes to regulation.
 We’re starting the conversation rather than finalising it all.”

-The report says that stable and adequate funding is needed from the Government.
+The report says that stable and adequate funding is needed from the Government and emphasises that discoverability on online platforms is particularly important for news and children’s content.

-It has also recommended that online platforms invest in media literacy skills while forging ambitious strategic partnerships that can compete with global streaming platforms.
+It also recommends that online platforms invest in media literacy skills while forging ambitious strategic partnerships that can compete with global streaming platforms.

 On top of this, Ofcom is launching a review of its regulation of broadcast TV and radio that will seek input from stakeholders about the priority areas for reforming regulation.